cynthiahqy/conformr-xmap-project/README.md

 `conformr` is built upon the realisation that implicit in any transformation between classifications is an application of *weights* to the original values.
 For example, a transformation from 1 original category to 2 new categories, requires spliting the original value in 2, or alternatively, applying a weight of 0.5 to the original value twice (once each for the 2 new categories).

-`conformr` removes the need for nested loops by explicitly stating the weights in a *Data Map*, which contains both the data to be transformed, and "instructions" on how to transform that data.
+`conformr` removes the need for nested loops by explicitly stating the weights in a *Panel Map*, which contains both the data to be transformed, and "instructions" on how to transform that data.
 The "instructions" contain both the code correspondence, as well as what *weights* to use in the transfromation. *Data maps* can be thought of as an extension of standard concordance tables such as those provided in `{concordance}` and `{countrycode}` -- i.e. in addition to *which* target code to "transfer" value to, they also make explicit *how much* value should be assigned to each target code.

 A simple workflow (on relatively clean data & code correspondences) would look something like:
 ```r